 All associate degrees awarded by Columbia State Community College shall require a minimum of 60 semester credit hours with an overall Grade Point Average (GPA) of at least 2.0.
 The GPA includes all classes taken including those not required for the degree.
 Students must earn 25% of total program credits in residence at Columbia State.
-Students may not graduate before completing all Learning Support course requirements as determined by their placement scores.
+Students may not earn a degree or certificate before completing all Learning Support competencies as required by their program of study.
 Credit hours earned in Learning Support or other courses for institutional credit only are not applicable as credit hours required for the degree.